P4o1o/Dysdera/README.md

 # Dysdera Web Crawler
 ### asynchronous web crawler implementation written in Python
-The Dysdera Web Crawler is a Python-based asynchronous web crawler designed for extensibility and adaptability.
-Engineered to handle the often non-standard nature of the web, it provides fine-grained control over crawling policies.
+The Dysdera Web Crawler is a asynchronous web crawler written in Python.
+Designed for extensibility and adaptability, it provides fine-grained control over crawling policies.

-This is not a finished project, feel free to collaborate
 #